akash77new-cmyk/Rubik-s-Cube-Solver/README.md

 ---

-# Acknowledgements

-- OpenCV for computer vision utilities
-- Herbert Kociemba for the Two-Phase Algorithm
-- NumPy developers
-- Python Software Foundation

----

 # Author

 **Akash Srivastava**

-Computer Science Undergraduate
+Computer Science Undergraduate (2024-2028)
 BITS Pilani, Hyderabad Campus

 ---

-## ⭐ If you found this project interesting, consider starring the repository.
+### ⭐ If you found this project interesting, consider starring the repository.